Potential customers place a high value on reviews and recommendations by real customers when considering a business.

 Next, edit the text just as you would in a text document like MS Word, or press the Remove button to cut the part.

-Wrapping up: Create engaging, authentic video testimonials with Piktostory
+Create engaging, authentic video testimonials with Piktochart Video

 We can’t say this enough.
 Customer testimonial videos are powerful and far more effective than other forms of marketing and advertising.